John Montagu (Trinity): Life

-In 1680, Montagu was made master of Sherburn Hospital by his relative Bishop Crewe, and in 1683 a prebend of Durham.
+In 1680, Montagu was made master of Sherburn Hospital by his uncle Bishop Crew, and in 1683 a prebend of Durham.
 On 12 May 1683, King James also made him Master of Trinity College, Cambridge.
 He may have been provided with the mastership as a reward for his father's service.
 On 27 September 1686, he was awarded a Doctorate by Royal mandate.
 He was promoted to Vice-chancellor in 1687.
 From 1695 to 1702, he was Clerk of the Closet for William III.
 In either 1699 or 1700, he resigned the mastership of Trinity and became Dean of Durham, which he kept until his death in 1728.
 Montagu was admitted a member of the Spalding Gentlemen's Society on 22 August 1723.
 He died unmarried, at his house in Bedford Row, Holborn, London, on 23 February 1728, aged 73, and was interred at Barnwell, Northamptonshire, the burying-place of his family.

 Trinity College is said to have declined in numbers or reputation during Montagu's mastership, on account of the relaxation of discipline which his easy temper encouraged.
 He was a liberal benefactor to the college, subscribing £228 towards the cost of the new library, and allowing £170, due to him as master when he resigned, to be expended in purchasing furniture for the master's lodge.
 This sum had been claimed by his successor, Dr. Richard Bentley, and the above compromise was not effected until 1702, when the thanks of the society were given to Montagu, and his name inscribed in the register of benefactors by the master.
 In 1720, when Bentley was projecting an edition of the New Testament, Montagu lent him some manuscripts from the Chapter Library at Durham.